mehrdadep/Unique-ID/README.md

-# unique-id
+# Unique ID for WordPress
-generate a unique numeric id for username filed and replace it with user's username
+Generate a unique numeric id for user_login filed and replace it with user's user_login